 Urban Inequality & Incarceration

 The Urban Inequality and Incarceration (UII) program at the Lang Center seeks to explore intersections of identity, place, and policy and their connections to the carceral disparities present in our local and global communities.
 Its current work centers on incarceration and includes transformative Inside-Out Prison Exchange courses at the State Correctional Institution in neighboring Chester; research on the impact of incarceration on children who have an incarcerated parent; Swarthmore Black Alumni Urban Fellowships; and educational initiatives on campus.
 Through this engaged scholarship, UII hopes to foster opportunities for deep learning, grounded action, and social change.
-This initiative is directed by Associate Professor of Political Science Keith Reeves ’88 and Hana Lehmann ’13.
+This initiative is directed by Associate Professor of Political Science Keith Reeves ’88.

 - Other faculty to know